-- a.
-If the appropriation is made as an amendment to the current year's fiscal budget, then the appropriation shall be approved according to the process outlined in Utah Code Ann. § 10-8-2(3)(d). - b.
+- 3. The processes outlined in Utah Code Ann. § 10-8-2h will complete the final appropriation: - 4.
+If the appropriation is made as an amendment to the current year's fiscal budget, it shall be approved according to the process outlined in Utah Code Ann. § 10-8-2(3)(d). - a.
 If the appropriation is made as part of a future fiscal year budget, then the appropriation shall be approved during the regular annual budget process.

-Millcreek Agreement - Millcreek proposes to make the following monetary appropriation for the Fiscal Year 2023/2024:
+Millcreek Agreement - Millcreek proposes to make the following monetary and acquisition and disposal of property, municipal authority, corporate purpose, and procedure appropriation for the Fiscal Year 2023/2024:

-"Human Service Fare Program" Proposal:
+"Digital Literacy Program" Proposal: